11 RV Products We Cannot Live Without

 Since getting the Predator and the Westinghouse generators, our neighbors don’t hate us (refer to boondocking blog).
 When we first started our boondocking we needed a generator to power our rig.

 Due to the low cost, we decided to purchase the Champion generator.

-At the time, the Champion generator seemed like a good idea because we thought boondocking meant we would be away from other people.
 After staying in a couple of state parks during offseason, we decided to keep that generator.
 However, when we went to Lake Holloman (check out the blog here) we had to stay close to other rigs.

 We decided out of common courtesy to put that generator for sale and purchase the Predator 3500 Inverter Generator.

 On that trip, the Predator did an amazing job.
 However, considering that we have a 30 amp trailer.
 We would not be able to utilize the AC in the upcoming summer months.